 Welcome to Dino Drop-In Childcare.

-Our goal is to provide a safe, secure, and fun environment for your child that fosters physical, social, emotional, and cognitive development.
+Our goal is to provide a safe, secure, and fun environment for your child that fosters communication, social/emotional, physical, & cognitive development.

 Our teaches understand that 90% of a child’s brain development happens before age 5.
 We value adding fun to active teaching and learning.
 While your children are students in our center, we hope to develop a partnership, between home and school, which benefits the development and growth of your child.
 We ask that you read this handbook and feel free to ask questions.

 Dino Drop-In strives to help children establish a love of learning and desire to explore their world.
 Learning through play is viewed as the cornerstone of our curriculum.
 Adults provide protection, security, stimulation, support, limits and affection.
-Children are respected as individuals within a child-oriented rather than teacher-directed program.
+Children are respected as individuals within a child-oriented, play-based rather than teacher-directed program.

 At Dino Drop-In, children are given the opportunity to explore materials and participate in a variety of experiences.
 Activities are carefully planned and implemented in an open-classroom setting.
 Children are free to choose from age appropriate activities including art, music, language development, pre-math skills, science and nature, and dramatic play.

 Children develop self-esteem, independence and problem-solving skills as they make choices and assist in planning the environment and the activities.
 Our primary goal is for children to feel safe and secure.
 Prior to being independent, a child must know that he or she can depend on adults and a predictable environment.

 We recognize that children develop at different rates and have different interest.
 Appropriate teacher-child ratios allow for meeting the individual needs of each child.
 Learning and playing are not limited to the classrooms.
 There are opportunities for water play, sensory investigation, art exploration, social and motor development.